Rasoolsadrieh/Seyedrasool_Sadrieh_p0/README.md

 - [ ] As a new user, I should be able to register myself on the system, so that I can begin using the RossBank project application.
 - [ ] As a user, I should be able to log in once I've registered so that I can access the information in the database about all the known RossBank.
-- [ ] As a user I should be able to Deposit and withdraw money from the Account.
+- [ ] As a user I should be able to Deposit and Withdraw money from the Account.

 ## Tech Stack